Anthony D. Sayre: Early years and education

+Sayre's uncle, U.S. Senator John T. Morgan, was the second Grand Dragon of the Alabama Ku Klux Klan and successfully overturned Reconstruction efforts in the wake of the Civil War.

 Anthony D. Sayre was born in Tuskegee, Alabama, to affluent parents Daniel Sayre and Musidora Sayre (née Morgan).
-His family—particularly his maternal uncle, John Tyler Morgan—were prominent slave-holders and outspoken defenders of the transatlantic slave trade before the American Civil War.
+His family, particularly his maternal uncle, John Tyler Morgan, were prominent slave-holders and outspoken defenders of the transatlantic slave trade before the American Civil War.
 His father Daniel Sayre served as the influential editor of The Montgomery Post, an Alabama newspaper described by historians as a propaganda outlet for the Southern Confederacy.

-Sayre's uncle and political patron John T. Morgan was the second Grand Dragon of the Alabama Ku Klux Klan.
+His uncle William Sayre owned a slave plantation.

-According to historian J. Morgan Kousser, the young Sayre was a model of Southern conservatism and "had all the proper family connections for a conservative politician."
-His father's brother, William Sayre, built the house later used by Jefferson Davis for the First White House of the Confederacy.
+The young Sayre was a model of Southern conservatism and "had all the proper family connections for a conservative politician."
 His father-in-law was Kentucky Senator Willis Benson Machen, a former Confederate general.
 His mother's uncle was the influential Alabama Senator John Tyler Morgan, another former Confederate general and the second Grand Dragon of the Alabama Ku Klux Klan.
 During Morgan's six consecutive terms as U.S. Senator from 1877 to 1907, he was an outspoken proponent of black disfranchisement, racial segregation, and lynching African-Americans.
+Sayre's paternal uncle William Sayre, using slavor labor, built the house later used by Jefferson Davis for the First White House of the Confederacy.

 After two years of attending a wealthy private academy, Sayre pursued his higher education at Roanoke College, a private liberal arts college in Salem, Virginia.
 At the time, Roanoke remained famous throughout the American South for its students mustering a volunteer corps and fighting alongside Confederate forces amid the American Civil War.

-After graduation, Sayre returned to Alabama in order to study law under Judge Thomas M. Arrington (1829–1895), a former Lieutenant Colonel in the Confederate Army.
+Upon graduation, Sayre returned to Alabama to study law under Judge Thomas M. Arrington (1829–1895), a former Lieutenant Colonel in the Confederate Army.
 In 1880 or 1881, Sayre was admitted to the Alabama bar, and he became known as "one of the most brilliant and able lawyers" in the state.

-Political career and 1893 Sayre Act
+Political career

 The Sayre secret ballot act had the same partisan and racist purposes as the constitutional convention....
-Sayre claimed (in a reporter’s summary) that his bill "would restore the democratic party in Alabama. ...
+Sayre claimed... that his bill "would restore the democratic party in Alabama. ...
 It eliminates the Negro from politics, and in a perfectly legal way."